fastify/session/README.md

 Compatible to stores from [express-session](https://github.com/expressjs/session).

+If you are terminating HTTPs at the reverse proxy, you need to add the `trustProxy` setting to your fastify instance if you want to use secure cookies.

 Defaults to a simple in-memory store.</br>
 **Note**: The default store should not be used in a production environment because it will leak memory.